 - meeting legal or regulatory requirements

-The CMPA’s use of personal information is limited to these purposes or is consistent with them.
+Personal information is generally collected from the individual directly.
+The CMPA's use of personal information is limited to these purposes or is consistent with them.

 Disclosure of your personal information